SEND Information Report for 2023/2024

 - Children’s progress is shared with parents throughout the year during parents’ evenings.

-- We have an open door policy at Helsby Hillside and welcome parents to come in/meet virtually (due to COVID restrictions that may be in place) and discuss their child if they have any concerns, with the class teacher and/or the SENDCO.
+- We have an open door policy at Helsby Hillside and welcome parents to come in/meet virtually and discuss their child if they have any concerns, with the class teacher and/or the SENDCO.

 - If teachers have concerns they will contact parents to discuss them and listen to any concerns that you may have too.